AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 New, updated, and deleted records (Note: deleted must be enabled) are sent from the Dynamics 365 contact table to the Campaign profile table.

-Table mappings can be configured to map Dynamics 365 table attributes to Campaign table attributes.
+Table mappings can be configured in the integration application UI to map Dynamics 365 table attributes to Campaign table attributes.
 The table mappings can be modified to add/remove attributes, as needed.

 The initial run of the data flow is designed to transfer all mapped records, including those marked as “inactive”; subsequently, the integration will only process incremental updates.
-The exception to this is if a filter is configured; basic, attribute-based, filtering rules can be configured to determine which records to sync to Campaign.
+The exception to this is if the data is replayed or if a filter is configured; basic, attribute-based, filtering rules can be configured to determine which records to sync to Campaign.

-Basic replacement rules can be configured to replace an attribute value with a different value (e.g., “green” for “#00FF00”, “F” for 1, etc.).
+Basic replacement rules can be configured in the integration application UI to replace an attribute value with a different value (e.g., “green” for “#00FF00”, “F” for 1, etc.).

 Depending on the volume of records, your Campaign SFTP storage may need to be utilized for the initial data transfer.
 See the section on [Initial Data Transfer](#initial-data-transfer) for more information.